SQLDBAWithABeard/StravaBike/README.md

-# Last Refreshed - 01 June, 2024 at 23:34:58
+# Last Refreshed - 02 June, 2024 at 23:34:03
 The Latest Activity was a Ride -

-<b>Another ride just a wandering</b>
+<b>gentle Sunday afternoon ride with milkshake</b>

-which happened on 01 June, 2024 at 11:36:25
+which happened on 02 June, 2024 at 12:37:18

-Which is 0 years, 0 months, 0 days, 11 hours and 58 minutes since the last refresh!
+Which is 0 years, 0 months, 0 days, 10 hours and 56 minutes since the last refresh!

-You can see it here https://www.strava.com/activities/11548923788
+You can see it here https://www.strava.com/activities/11556104383

 ## Number of Rides
 How many rides have I done each year?